 Hunger is one of the biggest threats to children in conflict zones.
 Here's how we're making a difference.

 The news of violence in Yemen and other countries is inescapable.
 The reality remains, though, that so many vulnerable families face a daily struggle to survive in conflict zones.
 In fact, 60% of undernourished people around the world live in a warzone.

 Action Against Hunger is working in countries such as Yemen, Nigeria and the Democratic Republic of Congo (DRC) to support families suffering from hunger due to deliberate acts of burning agricultural land, poisoning water wells, bombing food markets and destroying or confiscating harvests.

 WE HELP CHILDREN LIKE OSAMA

-Did you know that of the 13 million people in Yemen at risk of starvation, 4.2 million are children?
+Did you know that of the 14 million people in Yemen at risk of starvation, at least 4.2 million are children?

 At the age of 13, Osama was orphaned and left to care for his younger brothers.
 As the conflict in Yemen grew, Osama and his brother were forced to move between towns, being passed from one relative to another.
 Although extended family members were able to provide shelter, the children lacked a stable source of income to buy basic essentials and feed themselves:

 “We, as children, had to take care of ourselves because we had no parents to do it for us.”

 Osama and his brothers have gained some vital independence after receiving food and essential supplies, such as soap and blankets.
 But their story is just one of millions.
 Families are finding it increasingly difficult to gain access to the basic services they need.